The-Academic-Observatory/observatory-platform/docs/quickstart_cmd.md

 The following is a quickstart tutorial to get you started with the Academic Observatory command line tool.

 ## Dependencies
+Follow these instructions to setup the Academic Observatory dependencies.

 ### Docker
 Make sure that Docker Engine or Docker Desktop are installed: